 I like to prepare this dish in the autumn, though it can be enjoyed any time of year.
 The shredded apples add a nice freshness to the dish and balance the bitterness of the kale.
-It’s great as a holiday side and is very easy to make.
+It’s great as a holiday side or a light summer meal!

 1 small bunch of kale (about 2-2 ½ cups finely chopped)

-2–3 tbs. lemon balsamic vinegar, available in ME’s bulk section (for local people)
+2–3 tablespoons lemon balsamic vinegar, available in ME’s bulk section (for local people)

 1 apple, shredded